openxc/vi-firmware/docs/installation/compiling.rst

    GitHub?
 Try using git to clone the repository instead - the library dependencies are stored as git submodules and do not work when using the zip file.

+If you get a lot of errors about ``undefined refernece to getSignals()'`` and other functions, you need to make sure you defined your CAN messages - read through :doc:`/definitions/definitions` before trying to compile.

 IDE Support
 -----------